chyoon2/Tomagotchi-v1.0/Readme.md

 input: N/A
 output: "Johnny has starved to death"

+Behavior: Program will die  if play reach 0.
+input: N/A
+output: "Johnny has died of lonliness"

+Behavior: Program will die pet if sleep reaches 0.
+input: N/A
+output: "Johnny has died of exhaustion"

 Behavior: Program will decrease sleep levels when pet is played with (play levels are increased).
 input: "Play with Johnny"
 output: N/A  **Sleep levels increase"